Charithat6505/Charithat6505/README.md

 ## Hey there, I'm Charitha!

-Welcome to my repository hub, where curiosity meets clean code <br>
+Welcome to my tech hub, where curiosity meets clean code. <br>
 I’m a passionate tech explorer driven by curiosity and creativity, always looking to build meaningful tech that solves real-world problems.<br>

 ---